nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Submit your 50% Split configuration and cross your fingers.
 HERO or ZERO, what will it be today?
 If the WRK load test has stopped, start it again.

-Looking pretty good, traffic is even, no logging errors, tickets, no whining and complaining and texting from Mgmt.
+Looking pretty good, traffic is even, no logging errors or tickets, no whining and complaining and texting from Mgmt.
 Nginx is making you a Rock Star!

 ![Cafe - AKS1 split 50%](media/lab5_cafe-aks1-split50.png)
 50% Split

+>Go for it!  - Increase to 99%, or 100% (but not on a Friday!).

 ![Cafe - AKS1 split 99%](media/lab5_cafe-aks1-split99.png)
 99% Split

 >Now that you get the concept and the configuration steps, you can see how EASY it is with Nginx Split Clients to route traffic to different backend applications, including different versions of apps - it's as easy as creating a new Upstream block, and determining the Split Ratio.
-And consider this not so subtle point - you did not have to create ONE ticket, change a DNS record, change any firewall rules, update cloudXYZ device - nothing!
-All you did was tell Nginx to Split existing Live traffic, accelerating your app development velocity into Warp Drive.
+And consider this not so subtle point - *you did not have to create ONE ticket, change a single DNS record and WAIT, change any firewall rules, update cloudXYZ devices - nothing!*  All you did was tell Nginx to Split existing Live traffic, accelerating your app development velocity into OverDrive.

->>The Director of Development has heard about your success with Nginx for Azure Split Clients, and now also wants a small percentage of Live Traffic for the next App version, `running in AKS Cluster2`.
+>>The Director of Development has heard about your success with Nginx for Azure Split Clients, and now also wants a small percentage of Live Traffic for the next App version, but this Alpha version is `running in AKS Cluster2`.
 Oh NO!! - Success usually does mean more work.
 But lucky for you, Split clients can work with many Upstreams.
-So after several beers and intense discussions, your QA team decides on the following Split:
+So after several beers, microwaved pizza and intense discussions, your QA team decides on the following Splits:

 - AKS2 will get 1% traffic - for the Dev Director's request
 - AKS1 will get 80% traffic - for new version